litetex-oss/mcm-server-snapshot-performance-backports/README.md

 <!-- modrinth_exclude.end -->

+_NOTE: This mod is currently archived as there haven't been any performance optimizations to backport in the recent time_

 Backports server performance improvements for the latest release from the latest snapshots.

 Details about the optimizations can be found in the [changelog](https://github.com/litetex-oss/mcm-server-snapshot-performance-backports/blob/dev/CHANGELOG.md).